I’m So Poor I Can’t Pay Attention

 Occasionally I go to my computer and search for the wealthiest preachers in America.
 I am curious to know who came up with this idea, but I check it out occasionally to see who they are.

 As often as I have checked this information, I have never found my name on that list.
-I so much wanted to see my name there.
+I so much wanted to see my name on that list.
 Everybody knows that the Internet never lies.
-So, I need to accept that I am not one of the wealthiest preachers in America.
-Poor me!

 That may explain many things in my life that I did not quite understand before.